Popsicles for babies: How to serve them safely & 9 healthy recipes

 • Add the orange juice, yogurt, cooked carrots, and vanilla extract to a blender and blend until very smooth and creamy.

-• Pour the blended orange mixture into a popsicle mold.
+• Pour the blended orange popsicle mixture into a popsicle mold.
 Leave a ¾ inch gap between the liquid and the lid to allow for expansion.
 Add the lid to each popsicle mold and then freeze it for 2-3 hours or until fully frozen.

 Notes